Skip to Content

 photo illustrating our article about boondocking misconceptions

-Renting an RV is a less risky investment than purchasing one, but does not quite feel like “home.”
+Renting an RV is a less risky investment than purchasing one, but it does not quite feel like “home.”

 But making a big purchase is daunting if you're not completely sold on the idea.
 Especially since new motorhomes can range from $100,000 to millions of dollars!